World hunger: what it is, causes and why it persists

 📚 This is the NotebookLM for this topic.
 It uses only carefully selected references. | What is NotebookLM?

-Undernourishment and food insecurity are among the leading causes of malnutrition, a condition in which the intake of energy and nutrients is insufficient, excessive, or imbalanced, thereby harming health (WHO, 2024)World Health Organization.
-(2024, March 1).
-Malnutrition.
-Fact sheet. https://www.who.int/news-room/fact-sheets/detail/malnutrition.
+Undernourishment and food insecurity are among the main causes of malnutrition, a condition in which energy and nutrient intake is insufficient, excessive or imbalanced, thereby harming health (WHO, 2024).

 The term malnutrition encompasses both undernutrition and obesity and overweight.
 In turn, there are several types of undernutrition: acute malnutrition, chronic malnutrition, underweight, and micronutrient deficiencies.
 Acute malnutrition, chronic malnutrition, and underweight are often also grouped together under the term growth faltering.

-Today it is estimated that approximately 890 million adults are overweight or obese.
-Among children under 5 years of age, 2024 estimates indicate 150.2 million with chronic malnutrition, 42.8 million with acute malnutrition, and 35.5 million with overweight (UNICEF, WHO, & World Bank, 2025)UNICEF, WHO, & World Bank.
-(2025).
-Levels and trends in child malnutrition: UNICEF/WHO/World Bank Group joint child malnutrition estimates: Key findings of the 2025 edition.
-World Health Organization.
+Today, it is estimated that approximately 890 million adults are overweight or obese.
+In children under 5 years old, 2024 estimates indicate 150.2 million with chronic malnutrition, 42.8 million with acute malnutrition, and 35.5 million with overweight (UNICEF et al., 2025).

 Malnutrition has many causes and requires a multisectoral approach

 Malnutrition is not caused solely by food insecurity and an inadequate diet.
-Among its causes are also disease, infant feeding and care practices, and lack of access to health services, water, sanitation, and hygiene (UNICEF, 2021)UNICEF.
-(2021).
-UNICEF conceptual framework on maternal and child nutrition. https://www.unicef.org/documents/conceptual-framework-nutrition.
-Underlying these causes are others, such as violence, poverty, gender inequality, and human rights violations.
-This determines that its approach must also be multisectoral (Keats et al., 2021)Keats, E., Das, J., Salam, R., et al. (2021).
-Effective interventions to address maternal and child malnutrition: An update of the evidence.
-The Lancet Child & Adolescent Health, 5(5), 367–384. https://doi.org/10.1016/S2352-4642(20)30274-1.
+Its causes also include disease, infant feeding and care practices, and lack of access to health services, water, sanitation and hygiene (UNICEF, 2021).
+Underlying these causes are others, such as violence, poverty, gender inequality and human rights violations.
+This means that addressing malnutrition must also be multisectoral (Keats et al., 2021).

 Malnutrition can result from lack of access to health and nutrition services.
 After all, these services are a very important vehicle for certain actions such as micronutrient supplementation and treatment of anaemia during pregnancy, support for early initiation of breastfeeding, psychosocial and mental health support for the mother, promotion of family planning, child growth monitoring, prevention of infections through vaccination, and the diagnosis and treatment of acute malnutrition.
 For this reason, nutrition actions must be framed within the strengthening and resilience of health systems.